headlinez.news Live news trend intelligence

 Nature retracts provocative PD-1 study that tied lung cancer survival to treatment timing

-The journal Nature Medicine has retracted a high-profile study examining the impact of daily treatment timing on lung cancer immunotherapy survival rates.
+Nature Medicine has retracted a high-profile study concerning the impact of treatment timing on PD-1 lung cancer therapy outcomes.

 5sources